twgenaux/twgenaux.github.io/ASTME1394MessagParsing.md

 >
 >

-Recreate the message by first converting Key/Value pairs into record Position/Value pairs:
+Recreate the message by first converting Key:Value pairs into record Position:Value pairs:

 > ```
 > Delimiters:|\^&